Share this page

 Learn X in Y minutes

-Where X=clojure
+Where X=Clojure

 Clojure is a Lisp family language developed for the Java Virtual Machine.
 It has a much stronger emphasis on pure functional programming than Common Lisp, but includes several STM utilities to handle state as it comes up.